CompTIA A+ Earning CPEs [Updated 2022]

 If you’re interested in earning other certifications through CompTIA, you can take a higher-level certification to satisfy the renewal requirements for your current certification.
 Since the CompTIA A+ is the lowest level certification CompTIA offers, you can enroll in any other program, like Security+ or Network+.
-This will fully renew your A+ certification after you pass the exam associated with either course.
+Other programs will fully renew your A+ certification after you pass the exam associated with the course.

-If you’d prefer to do a training other than what CompTIA has to offer, those can count as well.
-In fact, CompTIA curates a list of accepted trainings in a user-friendly format so you can double-check that your program counts before you sign up for it.
-The list includes options from top industry training providers like Apple, Amazon, Google, Microsoft and many more.
+If you’d prefer to do a training other than what CompTIA has to offer, those can count.
+CompTIA curates a list of accepted training in a user-friendly format so you can double-check that your program counts before you sign up for it.
+The list includes options from top industry training providers like Apple, Amazon, Google, Microsoft etc.

 If the training you have your eye on isn’t included on the list, don’t fret — CompTIA will accept other training courses as long as they’re relevant and documented.
-You can earn one CEU for each hour of training, for up to a total of 20 hours (in other words, you can earn your full load of CEUs through just training alone).
+You can earn one CEU for each hour of training for up to 20 hours (in other words, you can earn your full load of CEUs through just training alone).